 - Uses Fastpass at Disney California Adventure.
 For Epcot, discover how to use MyMagic+ and Fastpass+.

 The vintage aviation hangar at Disney California Adventure belies the high-tech attraction within.
 Epcot's The Land is the place to go Soarin' at Walt Disney World.
 Sharing the bottom floor with the huge Sunshine Seasons food court (where you can find some unique and delicious "fast-casual" fare), the entrance and queue area for the ride looks like a bustling modern-day airport terminal.

 In both locations, Patrick Warburton ("Seinfeld's" Puddy) delivers a brief pre-flight video.
 Passengers enter one of the identical theaters that each contain nine motion base units with ten seats.
 The units have no floors, allowing passengers' legs to dangle.
 After riders secure their seat belts, a roof swings down over each unit to both provide the illusion of a hang glider and to focus passengers' field of vision on the huge, domed Ominmax screen ahead.
 (Universal Studio's more intense Simpsons ride also uses an Omnimax screen.)

 Would You Be Able to Handle Soarin'?

-Hangin' Around California
+Hangin' Around the World

 While it represents a next-generation Imagineering feat, Soarin' also borrows from "speed room" technology used in past Disney attractions such as Disneyland's PeopleMover and Epcot's Horizons and World of Motion.
 In those relatively low-tech rides, vehicles on a track would travel toward a screen projecting images that suggested forward movement.
 Riders felt as if they were accelerating into the screens.
-The only remaining Disney speed room, I believe, is in Buzz Lightyear's Space Ranger Spin at Walt Disney World's Magic Kingdom.
+The only remaining Disney speed room, we believe, is in Buzz Lightyear's Space Ranger Spin at Walt Disney World's Magic Kingdom.
 It holds over the effect from If You had Wings, the attraction that once occupied its Tomorrowland building.